Hill Street Blues: Production

 Hill Street Blues employed what was, at that time, a unique style of camera usage for weeknight television productions, such as filming close in with action cuts rapidly between stories.
 Rather than studio (floor) cameras, handhelds were used to enhance this style.

-Overheard, off-screen dialogue aurally-augmented the "documentary" feel with respect to the filmed action of a scene.
+Overheard, off-screen dialogue aurally augmented the "documentary" feel with respect to the filmed action of a scene.

-Although primarily filmed in Los Angeles (both on location and at CBS Studio Center in Studio City), the series is set in a generic unnamed inner-city location with a feel of a U.S. urban center in the Midwest or Northeast.
+Although primarily filmed in Los Angeles (both on location and at CBS Studio Center in Studio City), the series is set in a generic unnamed inner-city location with a feel of an American urban center in the Midwest or Northeast.
 Bochco reportedly intended this fictional city to be a hybrid of Chicago, Buffalo, and Pittsburgh.
 The show's opening and closing and cut-scenes were filmed in Chicago.

 The program's focus on failure and those at the bottom of the social scale is pronounced, in contrast to Bochco's later project L.A.
 Law.
 Inspired by police procedural detective novels such as Ed McBain's 1956 Cop Hater, the show has been described as Barney Miller out of doors.
 The focus on the bitter realities of 1980s urban living was revolutionary for its time.

-Music

-The theme music for "Hill Street Blues" was written by Mike Post, featuring Larry Carlton on guitar.
-It was released as a single and became a major US hit, reaching #10 on the US Billboard Hot 100 in November 1981.
-It was also an adult contemporary hit in the US and Canada.
-The song has no lyrics.
+The theme music for Hill Street Blues was written by Mike Post, featuring Larry Carlton on guitar.
+It was released as a single and became a major US hit, reaching #10 on the Billboard Hot 100 in November 1981, winning the Grammy Award for Best Pop Instrumental Performance.